“I feel fat” | What to do when you’re feeling fat

-Trying to diet is like trying to swim across a river with a really strong current.
+Trying to diet when you ‘feel fat’ is like trying to swim across a river with a really strong current.
 You can only swim for so long before you get tired and end up back where you started, feeling like a failure.

 Instead, I suggest you build a bridge.
-Sure – it takes much longer to build, but once you invest in getting solid foundations, you never have to swim across the river again.
+Sure – it takes much longer, but once you invest in getting solid foundations, you never have to swim across the river again.

 3. Shift your habits.

 If you “feel fat”, there is something proactive things you can do right now about it.
 Small habits performed every day add up to make a big difference, that makes you feel healthy, stronger and boost your confidence.